A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

-Measures first proposed in February to end anonymous prepaid cell phone cards in Greece should have taken effect at the end of July 2009, along with a 12 percent tax and higher monthly subscriber rates.
+Measures first proposed in February to end anonymous prepaid cell phone cards in Greece were set to take effect at the end of July 2009, along with a 12 percent tax on September 15 and higher monthly subscriber rates.

-However, consumers enjoyed lower prices until September 15 before the 12 percent tax was applied, and the registration of Greek SIM cards was stalled due to political bickering and mobile/cell phone companies refusing to cooperate.
+However, the registration of Greek SIM cards was stalled due to political bickering and mobile/cell phone companies refusing to cooperate.
 After the government changeover on October 5, it was decided this law would be upheld and phone companies started implementation November 8, 2009.

 If you currently have a prepaid Greek SIM card or plan to use one while in Greece, go to “Prepaid cell/mobile phones in Greece.”